The Connection Between Pain and Your Brain

 Pain and emotion circuits overlap in the brain.
 This shared neural network has been called nature’s “economy route,” because it allows the brain to process a lot of sensations at once.

 Negative emotions are like gasoline thrown on the fire of pain, not only making chronic pain much worse, but even causing it in some cases, says Beth Darnall, PhD, a pain psychologist and associate professor at Stanford University.
-Depressed people are three or four times more likely to develop chronic pain than others.
+Two-thirds of patients recently surveyed for the Arthritis Foundation’s Live Yes!
+INSIGHTS assessment said they felt depressed.
+And depressed people are three or four times more likely to develop chronic pain than others.
+(Listen to the Live Yes With Arthritis Podcast: Wellness in Challenging Times.)

 The opposite is also true.
 Positive emotions can significantly lower pain when patients stop focusing on how bad they feel.
 Many with chronic pain agree, noting that when they’re “in a worse place emotionally,” they’re less motivated to exercise and see friends and family.
 These are essential to changing pain patterns because they help break the pattern of ruminating on pain and they trigger the release of feel-good endorphins and the body’s natural opioids.
 Darnall says that when patients learn how emotion, expectations, beliefs and context all fit together, “they know there is a pathway for them to gain more control.”